elastic/eland/CONTRIBUTING.md

 ### Documentation
 -   [Install pandoc on your system](https://pandoc.org/installing.html)
-    For Ubuntu or Debian `sudo apt-get install -y pandoc`
+    For Ubuntu or Debian you can do `sudo apt-get install -y pandoc`
 -   Install documentation requirements.
 Open terminal in virtual environment and run `pip install -r docs/requirements-docs.txt`